TrentConley/iTurk/README.md

 # iTurk
-Predicting the best move on a chessboard with a iPhone camera Everything is included in the Secondus file.
+Predicting the best move on a chessboard with a iPhone camera.

+Everything is included in the Secondus file.